danny1000008/bond/README.md

 ## How to run tests

-## TODO
+## Questions

-- Add .gitignore file
+- Can we add a file to the repository to make Git ignore the __pycache__ directory?
-- Python source file names should be lowercase
+- Can we rename the source files to follow Python conventions?
 - Why are there 2 sortTable.js files?